tari-labs/tari-university/src/cryptography/fraud-proofs-1/MainReport.md

 * proof that the header of the invalid block contains the transtion of the missing proof tree node
 * proof that the proof tree contains two adjacent leaf nodes

-### Universal fraud proofs
+## Universal fraud proofs (suggested improvement)

 As can be seen, requiring different fraud proof constructions for different different fraud proofs can get combersome.
 In a recent paper, Al-Bassam, et al [[26]] proposed a general, universal fraud proof construction for most cases.
 Their proposition is to generalize the entire blockchain as a state transition system and represent the entire state as a Merkle root using a Sparse Merkle tree, with each transaction changing the state root of the blockchain.
+This can be simplified by this function :
+* `transaction(state,tx) = State or Error`

 ![stateroot.png](sources/stateroot.png)
 courtesy: Fraud Proofs: Maximising Light Client Security and Scaling Blockchains with Dishonest Majorities

+In the case of the Bitcoin blockchain, representing the entire blockchain as a key-value store Sparse Merkle tree would mean:
+* `Key = UTXO ID`
+* `Value = 1 if unspent or 0 if spent`

+Each transaction will change the state root of the blockchain and can be represented with this function:
+* `TransitionRoot(stateRoot,tx,Witnesses) = stateRoot or Error`

-In this proposition, the fraud proof construction will consist of:
+In this proposition, a valid fraud proof construction will consist of:
 * the transaction
 * the pre-state root
 * the post-state root
-* Witnesses (Merkle proofs of all the parts of the state the transactions accesses)
+* Witnesses (Merkle proofs of all the parts of the state the transactions accesses/modifies)

+Also expressed as this function:
+* `rootTransition(stateRoot, tx, witnesses) != stateRoot`

+So a full node would send a lightclient/SPV this data to proof a valid fraud proof.
+The SPV would compute this function and if the transition root of the state root is different from the state root in the block then the block is rejected.

 ![fraudproof.png](sources/fraudproof.png)
 courtesy: Fraud Proofs: Maximising Light Client Security and Scaling Blockchains with Dishonest Majorities

+The post-state root can be excluded in order to save block space but that does, however, increase the fraud proof size.
+This works with the assumption that the SPV client is connected to a minimum of one honest node.

 ## How SPV clients work
 SPV clients make use of [Bloom filters](#blob/master/merkle-trees-and-spv-1/PITCHME.md#bloom-filters) to receive transactions that are relevant to the user [[7]].
 Bloom filters are probalistic data structures used to check the existence of an element in a set quicker by responding with a boolean answer [[9]]